-The Consumer Financial Protection Act, a part of the Dodd-Frank Act, established the CFPB, which has broad authority to promulgate regulations under federal consumer financial protection laws and to directly or indirectly enforce those laws, including regulatory oversight of the Private Education Loan industry, and to examine financial institutions for compliance.
+The Consumer Financial Protection Act, a part of the Dodd-Frank Act, established the CFPB, which has broad authority to promulgate regulations under federal consumer financial protection laws and to directly or indirectly enforce those laws, including providing regulatory oversight of the Private Education Loan industry, and to examine financial institutions for compliance.
 It is authorized to collect fines and order consumer restitution in the event of violations, engage in consumer financial education, track consumer complaints, request data and promote the availability of financial services to underserved consumers and communities.
 It has authority to prevent unfair, deceptive or abusive acts and practices by issuing regulations that define the same or by using its enforcement authority without first issuing regulations.
 The CFPB has been active in its supervision, examination and enforcement of financial services companies, notably bringing enforcement actions, imposing fines and mandating large refunds to customers of several large banking institutions.
 On January 1, 2015, the CFPB became the Bank's primary consumer compliance supervisor with compliance examination authority and primary consumer protection enforcement authority.
 The CFPB began its formal examination of us in 2016.
 The UDFI and FDIC remain the prudential regulatory authorities with respect to the Bank's financial strength.

 The Dodd-Frank Act created the Private Education Loan Ombudsman within the CFPB to receive and attempt to informally resolve inquiries about Private Education Loans.
 The Private Education Loan Ombudsman reports to Congress annually on the trends and issues identified through this process.
 The CFPB continues to take an active interest in the student loan industry, undertaking a number of initiatives related to the Private Education Loan market and student loan servicing.
-On October 20, 2016, the Private Education Loan Ombudsman submitted its fifth report based on Private Education Loan inquiries, federal education loan inquiries, and debt collection inquiries related to both federal education loans and Private Education Loans.
-The report was based on inquiries received by the CFPB from September 1, 2015 through August 31, 2016.
-During that period of time, the Bank received 276 complaints related to its Private Education Loan portfolio through the CFPB complaint portal.
-As it did in the fall 2015 and spring 2016 agendas, the CFPB's fall 2016 rulemaking agenda lists rules related to student loan servicing as a "long-term action" item with no estimated date for further action.
+In October 2017, the Private Education Loan Ombudsman submitted its sixth report based on Private Education Loan inquiries, and debt collection inquiries related to both federal education loans and Private Education Loans.
+The report was based on inquiries received by the CFPB from September 1, 2016 through August 31, 2017.
+During that period of time, the Bank received 362 complaints related to its Private Education Loan portfolio through the CFPB complaint portal.